DDMAL/linkedmusic-website/index.md

 <br>

+Our first LinkedMusic Project Meeting will be held November 19th and 20th, 2022!
+Check out more information [here](https://linkedmusic.ca/activities/)

+___

 The goal of our new LinkedMusic Partnership is to link music databases through metadata schemas: structures for organizing information stored in a database.
 This will go a long way towards bringing online music search to the same level of sophistication currently possible for text-based resources, allowing us to answer fundamental questions about music and how it interacts with human creativity, society, culture, and history.

 Our goals include: